AI Governance • Scientific Computing • Materials Discovery

 AI Governance Team, LG Display

-Workstream lead covering AI project review, technical scouting, committee operations, and early-stage exploration of quantum-computing use cases and external collaboration paths.
+Workstream lead covering AI project review, technical scouting, committee operations, internal education platforms, event participation systems, and early-stage exploration of quantum-computing use cases and external collaboration paths.

 2022–2024